espenloov/espenloov/README.md

 # 💫 About Me:
 Software developer who enjoys building across the full stack, from Next.js frontends to Rust internals.
 Recently got into ML and low-level performance work, exploring how math and algorithms translate into fast, reliable code.
+Fresh git.

 ## 🌐 Socials: